Budibase/website/content/blog/inside-it/types-of-enterprise-software.md

 Knowledge management platforms are used to centralize information, making it easier to share and disseminate.
 This has the added benefit of enabling you to retain knowledge, even after individual employees move on.

-Check out our [IT knowledge base](https://budibase.com/it/templates/open-source-it-knowledge-base/) template to see how this works in practice.

 ### 5. Workflow automation

 Automation is arguably the most powerful tool enterprises have at their disposal to gain and retain their competitive edge.
 There are a few distinct flavors of automation though.
 On the one hand, we have headline-grabbing, AI-driven solutions.